Joey Taylor: Horsham and Hythe Town

 Ahead of the 2018–19 season, Taylor signed for Isthmian League South East Division side Horsham.
 In February 2019, he switched to fellow Isthmian League South East Division side Hythe Town.
 He returned to Horsham in April 2019.
 Horsham finished second in the Isthmian League South East Division and qualified for the promotion play-offs.
 After coming on as a substitute at half-time in extra-time in the play-off final, he provided the assist for the winning goal with a free-kick headed in by Dylan Merchant in the 108th minute, confirming a 2–1 win over Ashford United and promotion to the Isthmian League Premier Division.
 Across the 2018–19 season, Taylor scored once in 29 appearances for Horsham, whilst he played four times without scoring for Hythe Town.

 Staines Town and Sevenoaks Town

 In June 2019, Taylor joined Staines Town of the Isthmian League South Central Division in search of regular first-team football.
 He scored twice in 23 appearances for Staines Town, prior to joining Sevenoaks Town of the South East Division on 1 January 2020.

 Cray Wanderers, Chatham Town, Whitehawk and Ashford United

 On 9 August 2021, Taylor signed for Cray Wanderers.
 On 19 January 2024, Taylor signed for Whitehawk from Chatham Town.
 In July 2024, he joined Ashford United.

+In March 2026, Taylor announced his retirement from football following persistent injury problems.